IVACONSULTA/ragtool/pr_body.md

 - [x] Self-review completed
 - [x] Code is commented where necessary
 - [x] Documentation updated (if needed)
+- [x] Error handling implemented
-- [x] Question counts verified
+- [x] Resource cleanup (temporary files) implemented
-- [x] Language distribution verified
+- [x] Backward compatibility maintained

 ## 🚀 Deployment Notes

+- **New dependency**: `requests>=2.31.0` must be installed
-- No environment variables or configuration changes required
+- **No environment variables** or configuration changes required
-- New question files are ready for use in agent evaluation and testing
-- Questions cover multiple European countries and languages for comprehensive testing
+- **Database rebuild recommended**: Process `dossier_fuentes.json` to add all official links to the knowledge base
+- **Network access required**: System needs internet access to download PDFs from official sources

 ## 📞 Additional Notes

-This PR significantly enhances the testing dataset for the IVA Consulta agent:
+This PR significantly enhances the RAG system's capability to process official legal documents:

-- **Doubled the question set** from 50 to 100 questions
-- **Added excluded information questions** to test agent's ability to identify missing information
-- **Improved language diversity** with questions in 5 languages across all countries
-- **Better organization** with country-based grouping for easier evaluation

-The expanded dataset will enable more thorough testing of the agent's VAT knowledge across different countries and languages, as well as its ability to handle queries about information not present in the knowledge base.
+- **Automatic PDF processing**: No manual download needed for official documents
+- **Intelligent detection**: System automatically identifies PDFs even when URLs don't have `.pdf` extension
+- **Robust fallback**: If web page processing fails, automatically tries PDF download
+- **Comprehensive coverage**: All 22 normativas now have official links for easy reference and processing
+- **Better knowledge base**: Official legal documents can now be automatically indexed and searched

+The implementation handles common challenges:

+- **BOE URLs** that redirect to PDFs without `.pdf` in the URL
+- **EUR-Lex** links that may serve PDFs or HTML
+- **Bot protection** using proper User-Agent headers
+- **Large files** using streaming downloads
+- **Error recovery** with automatic fallback mechanisms

+This enables the RAG system to automatically build a comprehensive knowledge base from official sources, significantly improving the quality and accuracy of legal information retrieval.